JDonnellyCodeInstitute/weather/README.md

   - The weather icon changes depending on the condition field in the weather data pulled from the JSON.
   - When the phone/tablet user taps on the weather icon it increases in size, when the laptop user hovers over the weather icon it increases in size and a line of text appears on screen stating the current weather condition.
+  - Users can click on either the temperature or the weather icon and toggle between centigrade and farenheit.
   - Temperature is the largest text on the page as the most important written data.
   - The location data is being presented for can be seen just under the temperature.